rajeshr264/k3s-puppet/README.md

 ### Installation Issues

 #### curl Command Failures
-If you encounter errors like `'curl -sfL https://get.k3s.io | sh -' returned 1`, the module automatically uses `wget` as a fallback.
+If you encounter errors like `'curl -sfL https://get.k3s.io | sh -' returned 1`, the module automatically installs `wget` and `curl` packages and uses `wget` as the primary method with `curl` as a fallback.
 This is handled transparently, but you can force the binary installation method if needed:

 ```puppet
 class { 'k3s_cluster':